ventolab/CellphoneDB/README.md

 - `subsampling_num_cells`: Number of cells to subsample the dataset [1/3 of cells]

-~ **Optional Method Statistical parameters**
+ **Optional Method Statistical parameters**
+- `active_tfs_file_path`: active TFs inpout file.
+This file indicates cells with transcription factors active (base on user-derived analysis by chromatin accesibility, motiff analysis and/or differential expression methodologies).
+- `score_interactions`: scores interactions according to the gene expression specificty of the interacting genes.
+The scores ranges betweem 0 and 100.
+[False]
-- `microenvs_file_path`: Spatial microenviroments input file.
+- `microenvs_file_path`: Spatial microenvironments input file.
 Restricts the cluster/cell_type interacting pairs to the cluster/cell_type sharing a microenviroment (i.e. only test a combination of clusters if these coexist in a microenviroment).
 This file should contain two columns: 1st column indicates the cluster/cell_type, 2nd column indicates the microenviroment name.
 See example [here](https://github.com/ventolab/CellphoneDB/tree/master/in).
 - `pvalue`: P-value threshold [0.05]
 - `debug_seed`: Debug random seed -1.
 To disable it please use a value >=0 [-1]
 - `threads`: Number of threads to use. >=1 [4]